 Food in Nice

-Nice is a real heaven for food lovers and during your 3 days you’ll have an amazing chance to see it for yourself.
-No matter what you like, it’s in Nice!
+Nice is a real heaven for food lovers, and during your 3 days in Nice you’ll have an amazing chance to see it for yourself.
+No matter what you like, it’s here!
 From typical French/Mediterranean dishes to a wide choice of international cuisine.
 We already tried several restaurants and none of them disappointed.
 But we recommend checking out some options and reviews earlier – just not to fall into some tourist trap with bad food.
 You’ll find some of our restaurant recommendations lower in the post – all checked by us.

-After a nice dinner head for a dessert – traditional Italian ice cream!
-There is quite a wide choice of ice cream shops in Nice but one name deserves the most attention – Fenocchio.
+After a nice dinner, head for a dessert – traditional Italian ice cream!
+There is quite a wide choice of ice cream shops, but one name deserves the most attention – Fenocchio.
 It’s an iconic place located in the Old Town.
-You can find them in 2 locations – one on Place Rossetti near the Cathedral and the second on Rue de la Poissonnerie located closer to the promenade (which we recommend as it’s usually less crowded).
-The choice of ice cream flavors is huge so get ready for that!
+You can find them in 2 locations – one on Place Rossetti near the Cathedral and the second on Rue de la Poissonnerie, located closer to the promenade (which we recommend as it’s usually less crowded).
+The choice of ice cream flavors is HUGE, so get ready for that!
 Some also recommend Azzurro – feel free to check them out too.

 Take advantage of guided tours

 If you don’t want to put too much effort into planning, you can always take advantage of the guided tours and let someone else take care of all the details.
-In Nice you can for example take part in this amazing Walking Tour of Old Nice and Castle Hill.
-If you’re a foodie this Food and Wine Old Town Guided Walking Tour might be a great choice for you.
+In Nice, you can for example take part in this amazing Walking Tour of Old Nice and Castle Hill.
+If you’re a foodie, this Food and Wine Old Town Guided Walking Tour might be a great choice for you too!

-For a wide selection and more well-reviewed tour options be sure to visit GetYourGuide or Viator website.
+For a wide selection and more well-reviewed tour options, visit GetYourGuide or Viator website.

 How to get to Nice, France?